idia-pipelines/idia-pipelines.github.io/containers.md

 repository.

 # Introduction
-The installation of Singularity is easy and simple to install.
+The installation of [Singularity][singularity] is easy and simple to install.
 The important bits to note is that containers need to be built on a machine which have root access.
-This includes HPC interconnects, resource managers, file systems, GPUs and/or accelerators, More information about this can be found at - [Singularity][singularity]
+This includes HPC interconnects, resource managers, file systems, GPUs and/or accelerators.

 # Quick Start